AlexMcArdle/PoliceBriefing.Panthera3/README.md

-# PoliceBriefing.Stratis
+# PoliceBriefing.Panthera3

 clone this folder to your

     C:\Users\<user>\Documents\Arma 3\missions\
 folder

-should be mission -> PoliceBriefing.Stratis -> mission.sqm
+should be mission -> PoliceBriefing.Panthera3 -> mission.sqm